Links on Android Authority may earn us a commission. Learn more.

 - Tinny speakers

-Lenovo Yoga C630 Chromebook: The best premium Lenovo Chromebook
+Lenovo ThinkPad C13 Yoga Chromebook: The best enterprise Lenovo Chromebook

-Where many Chromebooks are made of durable plastic, the Yoga C630 splurges for an aluminum build with sleek 360-degree hinges and minimal branding.
-It’s even equipped with Intel UHD 620 graphics for a truly high-end experience.
+Where many Chromebooks are made of durable plastic, the ThinkPad C13 Yoga splurges for an aluminum build with sleek 360-degree hinges and minimal branding.
+The price is on the higher end of the Chromebook spectrum, but may be worth it if an enterprise Chromebook is what you need.

 - Solid aluminum build